Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

-It is worth noting that although the graph structure in \eqref{eq:red_LDN} seems to be lost, some information is still readily available.
-On the one hand, the term $\sum_{j\neq l} L_{ij}f(x_j)$ still corresponds to a $K_{n-1}$-ALF, i.e., on a complete graph with $n-1$ nodes.
-On the other hand, the scalar term $L_{il}f(x_l)$, where in fact $x_l$ is a function of all other nodes and the constant $k$, can be interpreted as a higher-order interaction \cite{bick2021higher} naturally arising from the reduction performed.
+The system described by \eqref{eq:red_LDN} is $(n-1)$-dimensional with one parameter, $k$.
+It is worth noting that although the graph structure in \eqref{eq:red_LDN} seems to be lost, some information is readily available.
+On the one hand, the term $\sum_{j} \tilde{L}_{ij}f(\tilde{x}_j)$ corresponds to a $K_{(n-1)}$-ALF, i.e., a complete graph with $(n-1)$ nodes.
+On the other hand, the scalar term $ v^{(l)}_i f\left( x_l \left(k, \tilde{\bm{x}} \right) \right)$, can be interpreted as a higher-order interaction \cite{bick2021higher} naturally arising from the reduction performed.

-Furthermore, and for our specific purposes, there is a more relevant property that survives the transformation: the symmetry.
-In fact, starting with a $\mathfrak{S}_n$-equivariant unperturbed system, after the transformation into the standard form we get a layer problem which is $\mathfrak{S}_{n-1}$-equivariant.
+Furthermore, and for our specific purposes, there is a more relevant property that survives the transformation: The symmetry.
+In fact, starting with an $\mathfrak{S}_n$-equivariant unperturbed system, after the transformation into the standard form we get a layer problem which is $\mathfrak{S}_{n-1}$-equivariant.
 This is a first example of robustness of the symmetries.
 Since we are interested in the consensus dynamics, we consider equation \eqref{eq:red_LDN} on the invariant space given by $\fix(\mathfrak{S}_{n-1})$.
 Let us notice that, in general, the invariant space $\fix(\mathfrak{S}_{n-1})$ is not globally stable.
-For example, in a neighbourhood of an attracting branch of the consensus space it is stable.
-Instead, in a neighbourhood of a repelling part of the consensus space it is unstable.
+For example, in a neighborhood of an attracting branch of the consensus space it is stable.
+Instead, in a neighborhood of a repelling part of the consensus space it is unstable.
 This means that the restriction to $\fix(\mathfrak{S}_{n-1})$ provides a robust description of the system only in the basin of attraction of a stable region of $\fix(\mathfrak{S}_{n-1})$; in the unstable regions the restriction works only if the initial conditions lie exactly in the invariant space and if the perturbation preserves $\fix(\mathfrak{S}_{n-1})$.
-Then, restricting equation \eqref{eq:red_LDN} on $\fix(\mathfrak{S}_{n-1})$ we obtain
+Then, restricting equation \eqref{eq:red_LDN} to $\fix(\mathfrak{S}_{n-1}) = \{ \tilde{\bm{x}} \in \mathbb{R}^{n-1} \ | \ \tilde{x}_1= \dots =\tilde{x}_{n-1} \}$ we obtain